 Heat-Related Illnesses in the Workplace

-Temperature control is important in all occupational settings, but even more so in workplaces with known risk factors, including hot environments, high work demands, and the use of protective clothing.
-Not controlling the work environment can cause discomfort in employees, lead to reduced productivity and a higher rate of accidents, but can also lead to heat-related illnesses.
-Heat-related illnesses begins with dehydration, which can be asymptomatic at first but then progresses to feeling weak, nauseated and having a dry mouth.
+Heat-related illnesses begins with dehydration, which can be asymptomatic at first, but then progresses to feeling weak, nauseated, and having a dry mouth.
 If proper hydration isn’t provided, the body’s inability to maintain its core temperature can lead to worsened symptoms, such as heat exhaustion, which is manifested by sweating, increased pulse, and lowered blood pressure.
-This in turn can lead to fainting or heat cramps.
-The most severe form of heat-related illnesses is heatstroke, which is when the body stops sweating, the skin turns red and dry, and result in unconsciousness and even death if not treated.
+This, in turn, can lead to fainting or heat cramps.
+The most severe form of heat-related illnesses is heatstroke, which is when the body stops sweating, the skin turns red and dry, and if left unabated, results in unconsciousness and possibly death.

 Regulatory Requirements